code0wl/tournament/README.md

 #### CLI test
 Make sure vagrant is running correctly and then run the following command to run the tests ssh into your vagrant environment and navigate to vagrant/tournament.
 After that run the following command
+- important: Make sure you are running python 3 and not 2
 ```
 python tournament_test.py
 ```